 1) Memory Varies Based on Interests

-We all remember things which interest us and forget those which don’t.
+We all remember things that interest us and forget those which don’t.
 Some subjects are naturally more interesting than others, but even drier subjects can be presented in a way that makes them more exciting for learners.

-All thought this may sound repetitive, what you need to do is put yourself in the shoes of learners.
+All though this may sound repetitive, what you need to do is put yourself in the shoes of learners.
 While you need to consider the business purpose of creating the course, you also need to think about WHO the course participants are and where their interests lie.
 Try as much as possible to align their interests and needs with what you want them to remember.

 For instance, do they like going to the beach?
 Try using examples and imagery to align your course to their interest.